sybrew/the-seo-framework/readme.txt

 		* In short, PHP 8.4's OPcache module now also precaches `sprintf`.
 But, when working inside a namespace, we can only utilize that by namespace-escaping calls to `sprintf`.
 		* We maintain static code checks for this via [WPCS-TSF](https://github.com/theseoframework/wpcs-tsf).'
 	* The PHPDoc for all arrays has been updated, which contributed to most of the line changes in this release.
+	* The SEO Framework's main settings form element now has the ID `tsf-settings`.

 ### 5.0.6